 Faulty wires and wired connections can cause annoying sounds in your headphones.
 The headphones manufacturer has to make sure that each part of the headphone works appropriately, and the signal transmission is good.

-A USB input is the slot of the pc where you connect your pc accessories, and if these slots are broke or faulty, a malfunction in your sound production could happen.
-A mouse or a keyboard starts malfunctioning in these cases, which is liable to produce hissing and wheezing sounds because, in these cases, clicking on the mouse of keys of the keyboard produces a click sound.
+A USB input is the slot of the PC where you connect your PC accessories, and if these slots are broke or faulty, a malfunction in your sound reproduction could happen.

 - Switch the plug of keyboards or mouse to another port or slot.